Divergence-conforming velocity and vorticity approximations for incompressible fluids obtained with minimal facet coupling: Numerical examples

 Here $\psi :=x^2(x-1)^2y^2(y-1)^2z^2(z-1)^2$ defines a given potential and we choose the viscosity $\nu = 10^{-4}$.
 While this would lend itself to homogenous Dirichlet conditions being prescribed on the whole boundary, as we assume $|\Gamma_N|>0$ throughout the paper, we instead opt to impose non-homogenous Neumann conditions on $\Gamma_N:=\{0\}\times(0,1)\times(0,1)$ and homogenous Dirichlet conditions only on $\Gamma_D:=\partial\Omega\setminus\Gamma_N$.
 Note that this requires the additional source terms $\int_{\Gamma_N}(\sigma_{nn} - p) (v_h)_n\ds$ and $\int_{\Gamma_N}\sigma_{nt}\hat{v}_h\ds$ to be provided as data for the methods.

 \paragraph{\textbf{Convergence}} An initial, relatively coarse mesh was generated and then refined multiple times.
-To be able to solve the problem also on the finer meshes we employed a preconditioned GMRes Krylov space solver with relative tolerance $10^{-14}$.
+With the larger problem size on finer meshes in mind, we used a GMRes Krylov space solver preconditioned by an auxiliary space method using a lowest order conforming $H^1$ space (see e.g., \cite{Fu2021}, and for details specific to the MCS case, see~\cite{stokesAux}) with relative tolerance of $10^{-14}$.
 Errors measured in different norms and their estimated order of convergence (eoc) are listed in Table~\ref{tab::conv_hdg} for the HDG method and Table~\ref{tab::conv_mcs} for the MCS method.
 For the HDG method we chose the stabilization parameter $\alpha=6$.
 As predicted by the analysis from Theorem~\ref{thm::hdg_apr_error} and Lemma~\ref{lemma::mcs_apr_error}, the velocity error measured in the seminorm $\| \varepsilon(u - u_h)\|_0$, the $L^2$-norm of the vorticity, and the pressure errors converge at optimal linear order.
 Furthermore, for the MCS method, we also observe optimal convergence for the stress error.
 In addition, we also plotted the $L^2$-norm error of the velocity.
 From an Aubin-Nitsche argument one may expect a higher order of convergence whenever the dual problem shows enough regularity~\cite{brezzi2012mixed, mcsI}.
 Not surprisingly therefore, we observe quadratic convergence for the $L^2$-norm of the velocity error for both methods.

 \paragraph{\textbf{Condition numbers}} For both HDG and MCS method, after static condensation within the $(u_h,\hat{u}_h, \omega_h)$- or $(\sigma_h, u_h, \hat{u}_h, \omega_h)$-block of the finite element matrix respectively, we obtain a symmetric and positive definite diagonal block, which we simply refer to here as the ``$A$''-blocks of the respective methods.
 (Of course, due to the incompressibility constraint, the entire system is still of saddle point structure.)
 Both the $A$ blocks have the same non-zero structure and are expected to have condition number $\mathcal{O}(h^{-2}),$ but they discretize slightly different operators, namely $\eps$ for the HDG method, and $\dev(\eps)$ for the MCS method.
 As $\eps(u) = \dev(\eps(u)) + \frac{1}{3}\div (u) \id$ and the true solution is divergence-free, adding the (consistent) term $\frac{1}{3}\div u_h \div v_h $ to the MCS bilinear form yields an $A$ block that is directly comparable to the one of the HDG method.
 In Figure \ref{fig::kappas} we show approximate condition numbers ($\operatorname{cond}$) of said $A$ blocks for some of the meshes used in the previous computations and different values of $\alpha$ in $a^{\hdg}$.
 We see that in addition to the MCS method not being dependent on any stabilization parameter in the first place, there appears to be no possible choice of $\alpha$ that would make the HDG method's $A$ block better conditioned than that of the MCS method.